stambus/Coursera_capstone/README.md

 This website contained addresses specific to companies names, which I utilised from initial data-set.
 After I got all the addresses, I had to make another script in order to get latitutde and longitude coords based on adresses (because final goal was to visual data using maps).
-In order to get coords, I used google's geocoder API.
+In order to get coords, I used google's geocoder API and excellent geocoding script written by Shane Lynn

 ## Exploratory data analysis